jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/quickstart-voice-assistant-java-jre.md

 Quickstarts are also available for [speech-to-text](~/articles/cognitive-services/Speech-Service/quickstarts/speech-to-text-from-microphone.md?pivots=programming-language-java&tabs=jre), [text-to-speech](~/articles/cognitive-services/Speech-Service/quickstarts/text-to-speech.md?pivots=programming-language-java&tabs=jre), and [speech translation](~/articles/cognitive-services/Speech-Service/quickstarts/translate-speech-to-text.md?pivots=programming-language-java&tabs=jre).

-In this article, you create a Java console application by using the [Azure Cognitive Services Speech SDK](speech-sdk.md).
+In this article, you create a Java console application by using the [Azure Cognitive Research Technologies Speech SDK](speech-sdk.md).
 The application connects to a previously authored bot configured to use the Direct Line Speech channel, sends a voice request, and returns a voice response activity (if configured).
 The application is built with the Speech SDK Maven package and the Eclipse Java IDE on Windows, Ubuntu Linux, or on macOS.
 It runs on a 64-bit Java 8 runtime environment (JRE).

 ## Prerequisites